 The HELP program stands for Helping Educate for Life's Problems and was named by a former resident.
 This program is held weekly in a group setting.
-It provides information on substance abuse, crime prevention, personal wellness, anger management as well as other topics.
-If a session raises questions, concerns, or feelings that youth are not comfortable bringing up in the group, they can to speak with staff.
-Female residents will be given a choice to participate in the HELP sessions with males or make arrangements for one on one participation.
+It provides information on substance abuse, crime prevention, personal wellness, self improvement, anger management, and other topics relevant to youth.
+If a session raises questions, concerns, or feelings that are uncomfortable bringing up in the group, youth may be given a choice to participate in individualized HELP sessions with program staff.

-Youth have the opportunity to use the Youth Centre's gym and games room and may also have access to activities in the courtyard.
-They can work on personal fitness through both individual and group activity.
-Youth in Open Custody are encouraged to use resources in the community.
+Youth can use the Youth Centre's gym and games room and may also have access to activities in the Courtyard.
+They work on personal fitness through both individual and group activity.
+Youth in Open Custody may earn the privilege of accessing resources in the community.